The Speed of Allosteric Signaling Within a Single-Domain Protein

-The ``dynamical content'' shown in Fig.~\ref{dyn} encompasses all kinetic processes of the system.\cite{HammStock2018} The dynamical content is calculated by fitting the transient data of Figs.~\ref{IR}d-f separately for each probe frequency $\omega_i$ according to Eq.~\ref{EqMultiexp}, and subsequently summing over all probe wavelengths:
+The averaged ``dynamical content'' shown in Fig.~\ref{dyn} encompasses all kinetic processes of the system.\cite{HammStock2018} It is calculated by fitting the transient data of Figs.~\ref{IR}d-f separately for each probe frequency $\omega_i$ according to Eq.~\ref{EqMultiexp}, and subsequently summing over all probe wavelengths:

 In contrast to Fig.~\ref{uvvis}c, which exemplifies the response at a single probe frequency, this expression provides an overview of all kinetic processes, and furthermore accounts for the fact that the lifetime spectra $a(\omega_i,\tau_{k})$ can have positive or negative signs.